 Chapter 1: Developing near-term forecasts of phytoplankton in a drinking water reservoir Introduction

-Given the unprecedented level of anthropogenic degradation already experienced by freshwater lakes, reservoirs, streams, and wetlands due to land use and climate change (Vorosmarty et al. 2005), understanding not only the current state of our freshwater ecosystems, but predicting how they will respond tomorrow, next week, and next year is of utmost importance.
+Given the unprecedented level of anthropogenic degradation already experienced by freshwater lakes, reservoirs, streams, and wetlands due to land use and climate change (e.g., Vorosmarty et al. 2005, Carpenter et al. 2011), understanding not only the current state of our freshwater ecosystems, but predicting how they will respond tomorrow, next week, and next year is of utmost importance.
 In particular, knowing future water quality in advance would provide a substantial benefit to managers and freshwater ecologists by allowing them to make preventative measures when a poor water quality event is predicted, rather than managing an ecosystem after poor water quality has already occurred.
 Being able to anticipate water quality impairment could help save millions of dollars in water treatment costs, as well as protecting the trust required between a community and their water utility by avoiding a shutdown of water resources (e.g., Cvetkovich and Löfstedt, 1999; Ross et al. 2014).
 A recent survey has shown that less than half of Americans are confident in their water utility’s ability to treat their drinking water (AP-GfK, Tap Water Confidence Poll 2016).
 Therefore, the ability to forecast the future state of our drinking water sources is of utmost importance to society and freshwater ecology as a discipline.

 Forecasting as a technique outside of ecology has been developing for decades in many disciplines and has substantial breadth.
-Across disciplines, a forecasts are developed by using historical data to produce hindcasts of past conditions, which is used to inform calibration of the model that is then used to produce a forecast (Figure 1.)
+Across disciplines, forecasts are generally developed by using historical data to set up a model that produces hindcasts of past conditions (Figure 1).
+The hindcasts are compared with observed data to further calibrate a model, which is then used to produce a forecast when forced with future driver data (Figure 1).
 Uses of forecasting can be found in many fields and applications, ranging from the well-known and widely-used weather forecasts to epidemiological forecasts of population mortality (Lee et al., 1992) and global Alzheimer’s trends (Brookmeyer et al., 2007) to economic forecasts of bankruptcy declaration in the United States (Shumway et al., 2001).
 Many of these fields have been improving their forecasting abilities for decades (Shumway et al., 2001).
 For example, the accuracy of 36-hour weather forecasts has increased from ~25% in the 1950s to ~80% in the early 2000s (Dietze, 2017).
 This slow yet substantial increase in forecast accuracy over the past 50 years shows that progress cannot be expected to be immediate, and that there is merit in developing forecasts even when they have low accuracy.